Statement of Provision

 What induction arrangements will be made?

 There is an Introductory Day for all new graduate students to the Department, during Michaelmas Term in 0th week.
 The programme for such is sent out during August to the incoming cohort.
 Students are also encouraged to attend a welcome event at the start of Michaelmas Term at the MSTC hosted by the Medical Sciences Division Graduate School.
 Your supervisor(s) will arrange more specialised induction subsequently that will cover areas around your local laboratory and building within which you will be located.
-A useful university page for students may be found at here.

 What IT support/ library facilities/ experimental facilities will be available?